How Long Should You Wait To Reduce Your Home’s Price?

 Although there are regional fluctuations based on the local market, data shows a seller’s greatest chance of receiving their listing price — or above — is during the first two weeks the home is on the market.

-• 19% of sellers sold after one price reduction.
+- 19% of sellers sold after one price reduction

 In the fading wake of the pandemic-era housebuying frenzy, experienced agents like Kauffman and Ruiz are now tempering seller expectations for high asking prices by providing data on changing interest rates and a smaller buyer pool.
 “Most people want to start [up] here, and I know exactly what’s happening with this ball rolling downhill, and we’re going to wind up here,” Kauffman says.

 If you suspect you’ve overpriced your home, a swift price correction is better than waiting additional weeks.
-Statistically, the longer your house sits on the market, the lower price you’ll fetch.
+Statistically, the longer your house sits on the market, the lower the price you’ll fetch.

 What’s the best day of the week to reduce my home price?